-NHS England (NHSE) uses the following national access and outcomes measures to assess governance at NHS foundation trusts.
-Due to the unprecedented impact of the Covid-19 pandemic, performance for non-urgent care was significantly impacted through both the stand-down of routine activity and QVH mobilising as a regional cancer hub to support patients from across Kent, Surrey and Sussex.
+NHS England and NHS Improvement (NHSEI) use the following national access and outcomes measures to assess governance at NHS foundation trusts.
+2021/22 continued to feel the impact of the covid-19 pandemic, and the review and monitoring of standards continued.
+Performance for non-urgent care was significantly impacted through both the stand-down of routine activity and QVH mobilising as a regional cancer hub to support Kent, Surrey and Sussex patients during the pandemic.

-NHSE national priority indicators for safety, effectiveness and experience can also be found in section 2.
+NHSEI national priority indicators for safety, effectiveness and experience can also be found in section 2.

-QVH's 2021/22 performance against the waiting time indicators is shown below.
+QVH's 2021/22 performance against these waiting time indicators is shown below.

-Non-elective waiting times - minor injuries unit
+Non-elective waiting times - minor injuries unit (MIU)

-The minor injuries unit (MIU) continued to deliver against the four hour standard.
+The MIU continued to deliver against the four hour standard.
 Attendances have increased significantly over the past year as a result of limited services in local GP surgeries.

-P erforman :e Quarter ly trend National Priority indicator Target Annual RAG Q1 Q2 Q3 Q4 Experience Minor injury unit access Attendees completing treatments and leaving within four hours in minor injuries unit 95% 99.58% 99.48% 99.45% 99.78%
+F erformanc е Quarter rly trend National Priority indicator Target Annual RAG Q1 Q2 Q3 Q4 Experience Minor injury unit access Attendees completing treatments and leaving within 4 hours in minor injuries unit 95% 99.58% 99.48% 99.45% 99.78%